Goodness-of-fit Test for Latent Block Models: Experiments

 \subsection{Realizable case: convergence of test statistic $T$ in law to Tracy-Widom distribution}

-First of all, we checked the convergence of the proposed test statistic $T$ in law to the Tracy-Widom distribution with index $1$, under the \textit{realizable} setting, which has been stated in Theorem \ref{th:realizable}, by using a synthetic data that were generated based on three types of distributions:
+First of all, we checked the convergence of the proposed test statistic $T$ in law to the Tracy-Widom distribution with index $1$, under the \textit{realizable} setting, which has been stated in Theorem \ref{th:realizable}, by using synthetic data that were generated based on three types of distributions:

-\begin{itemize} \item \textbf{Gaussian Latent Block Model}: The observed matrices were generated whose entries in the $(k, h)$-th block follows the normal distribution $\mathcal{N} (B_{kh}, S_{kh})$.
-In the Gaussian LBM setting, we used the following true model and parameters:
+\begin{itemize} \item \textbf{Gaussian Latent Block Model}: The observed matrices were generated whose entries in the $(k, h)$th block follows the normal distribution $\mathcal{N} (B_{kh}, S_{kh})$.
+In the Gaussian LBM setting, we used the following null model and parameters:

-\item \textbf{Bernoulli Latent Block Model} The observed matrices were generated whose entries in the $(k, h)$-th block follows the normal distribution $\mathrm{Bernoulli} (B_{kh})$.
-In the Bernoulli LBM setting, we used the following true model and parameters:
+\item \textbf{Bernoulli Latent Block Model} The observed matrices were generated whose entries in the $(k, h)$th block follows the normal distribution $\mathrm{Bernoulli} (B_{kh})$.
+In the Bernoulli LBM setting, we used the following null model and parameters:

-\item \textbf{Poisson Latent Block Model} The observed matrices were generated whose entries in the $(k, h)$-th block follows the normal distribution $\mathrm{Pois} (B_{kh})$.
-In the Poisson LBM setting, we used the following true model and parameters:
+\item \textbf{Poisson Latent Block Model} The observed matrices were generated whose entries in the $(k, h)$th block follows the normal distribution $\mathrm{Pois} (B_{kh})$.
+In the Poisson LBM setting, we used the following null model and parameters:

 \end{itemize}